altixco/ionic4-oauth2/README.md

 ### Select branches to include
 This repository currently contains a branch that you can use if push notifications are required in the project.

-To add support for push notifications usue:
+To add support for push notifications use:
 ```
 git merge origin/push-notifications
 ```

-After add support for push notifications you need to add the configurations files (`google-services.json` for android and `GoogleService-Info.plist` for iOS) to the root of the project.
+After adding support for push notifications you need to add the configurations files (`google-services.json` for android and `GoogleService-Info.plist` for iOS) to the root of the project.
 You can generate this files from firebase console.

 For more information see the [Plugin repository](https://github.com/dpa99c/cordova-plugin-firebasex "Cordova FirebaseX Plugin")